ARMENIA TRAVEL TIPS

 Spring water is located everywhere in the country, and along the roadside you will find hundreds of pulpulaks (drinking fountains) as an outlet for natural drinking water.
 Tap water in Armenia’s hotels, lodgings and homes is clean and safe to drink.
 Bottled spring and mineral water are available at every corner.

-RESPECT & ETIQUETTE
+DRESS CODE & ETIQUETTE

 Armenians put great emphasis on hospitality and generosity.
 Armenians are very accepting of western behavior and dress by tourists.
 As a foreigner, almost anything you normally do is perfectly acceptable in Armenia, and as a tourist you can wear whatever you are accustomed wearing at home.